 Local open space will be provided in the form of notionally located Village and Local Parks serving adjacent housing in accordance with the residential planning principles established in the DCP.
-The Precinct will provide a total of a Village Parks and three Local Parks centrally located to serve the northern and southern portions of the Precinct, being within 400 metres and 200 metres, respectively, of most residents.
+The Precinct will provide at least one Village Park and two Local Parks located to serve the Precinct, being within 400 metres and 200 metres, respectively, of most residents.
+The residents of the Precinct will therefore be well serviced by all levels of open space required by the DCP and associated infrastructure agreement.